nodejs/diagnostics/docs/AsyncWrap/README.md

 In the `init`, `pre` and `post` cases the `this` variable is the handle object.
-Users may read properties from this object such as `port` and `address` in the `TCPConnectWrap` case, or set user specific properties
+Users may read properties from this object such as `port` and `address` in the `TCPConnectWrap` case, or set user specific properties.

 In the `init` hook the handle object is not yet fully constructed, thus some properties are not safe to read.
 This causes problems when doing `util.inspect(this)` or similar.

-In the `destroy` hook `this` equals `null`, this is because the handle objects has been deleted by the garbage collector and thus doesn't exists.
+In the `destroy` hook `this` is `null`, this is because the handle objects has been deleted by the garbage collector and thus doesn't exists.

 ##### provider

-This is an integer that refer to names defined in an `asyncWrap.Providers` object map.
+This is an integer that refer to names defined in the `asyncWrap.Providers` object map.

 At the time of writing this is the current list: